Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 So, you can keep your mini fridge charged for over 10 hours and charge your mobile device 30 times or more.
 Pretty amazing!

-You can use all 11 outlets at the same time, so any smaller appliance or device of your choice will stay fueled for however long you need it to.
-The River Portable Power Station is a great choice for everything from camping trips to emergency scenarios.
+You can use all 11 outlets at the same time, so any low power appliance or device of your choice will stay fueled for however long you need it to.
+The River Portable solar Power Station is a great choice for everything from camping trips to emergency scenarios.
 What’s more, charging the River Portable solar generator is nothing short of a breeze.